When a lifelong friendship ends in betrayal, the brutal details shock a small town community. Who killed Benjamin Eastman, and why?

 Early in the morning on June 24th, not long after BJ had gone to bed, Benny had texted Benjamin and asked him to go camping with him and his brother.
 Benjamin agreed, leaving home around 3am.
 He had no idea that his best friend was luring him to his death.

-When Benjamin met up with Benny and Jonathan on the edge of a remote road outside of town, he suddenly found himself under attack.
+When Benjamin met up with Benny and Jonathon on the edge of a remote road outside of town, he suddenly found himself under attack.
 The two brothers began hitting and kicking him, knocking him to the ground and brutally beating him.

 But that wasn’t enough for the two brothers.
-While Benjamin was still breathing, clinging to life, Benny and Jonathan sexually assaulted him before finally bashing in his skull with a rock.
+While Benjamin was still breathing, clinging to life, Benny and Jonathon sexually assaulted him before finally bashing in his skull with a rock.
 After nearly an hour of unspeakable torture, Benjamin Eastman was dead.

-Before they buried him, Benny and Jonathan stripped off his clothes and their own, burning them in a pit along with the shovel they used to dig the shallow grave.
+Before they buried him, Benny and Jonathon stripped off his clothes and their own, burning them in a pit along with the shovel they used to dig the shallow grave.
 The metal head of the shovel didn’t burn; it was left among the charred evidence.

 At first, the brothers thought they had gotten away with it.
 It seemed like everyone believed Benny’s story about Benjamin not showing up for their camping trip.
 He had put on a good show, helping spread the word about Benjamin’s disappearance.
 But as the searches went on, the brothers grew more and more paranoid.
 Eventually, they returned to the scene of the crime, dug up Benjamin’s body, and relocated it to another shallow grave on their family’s land, marking it with a cross.

 Detectives were shocked by these revelations, but perhaps even more so by the reason – of lack thereof – behind the brutal murder.
-As he walked detectives through the events of June 24th, Jonathan suggested that the entire attack was over a girl.
+As he walked detectives through the events of June 24th, Jonathon suggested that the entire attack was over a girl.
 “I guess in a sick, demented way, I was trying to teach him a lesson.”

-On July 2, 2018, Benito Marquez and Jonathan Adamson were charged with first-degree murder, first-degree rape, tampering with physical evidence, and unlawful disposal of remains.
+On July 2, 2018, Benito Marquez and Jonathon Adamson were charged with first-degree murder, first-degree rape, tampering with physical evidence, and unlawful disposal of remains.
 Sixteen-year-old Benny was charged as an adult due to the brutality of his crimes.

 As the judge read out the charges, Benjamin’s father sat in the front row, leaning on the railing.
 He told reporters, “I wanted them to look at me, I wanted to look them in the eye.”

 But the road to justice would not be easy.
 In February of 2019, Benny Marquez pleaded guilty to first-degree murder and rape, striking a deal with prosecutors to tell the full story of what happened for a reduced sentence.
-Jonathan Adamson was also expected to enter a guilty plea, but he backed out of the plea agreement at the last minute.
+Jonathon Adamson was also expected to enter a guilty plea, but he backed out of the plea agreement at the last minute.
 It wouldn’t be until July that he finally pleaded guilty, over a year after Benjamin’s death.

 Then, a friend of Benny’s – 17-year-old Michael Salazar – was charged with murder, tampering with evidence, and rendering criminal assistance.
 He allegedly knew about the plan to assault Benjamin before it even happened, but he did not warn anyone.
 Even worse, he actively stopped his girlfriend from alerting authorities.
 Salazar’s mother was also charged with rendering criminal assistance by helping to cover up the crime and misleading detectives.